- Screen Colours:

 - Black & Yellow

-The only early-seventh century ship-burials outside of Scandinavia are at the famous nearby Sutton Hoo and here at Snape, which was first documented in 1827, a full century before the Sutton discovery.
-The location of Snape's Ship Burial — by the A1094, ½ mile east of the Church — is marked on MAP-1 with a red dotted cross ⁜ .
+The only Anglo-Saxon ship-burials outside of Scandinavia are at the famous nearby Sutton Hoo and here at Snape, which was first documented in 1827, over a century before the Sutton discovery.
+The location of Snape's Ship Burial — by the A1094, half a mile east of the Church — is marked on MAP-1 with a red dotted cross ⁜ .

 There is an article about this site at https://en.wikipedia.org/wiki/Snape_Anglo-Saxon_Cemetery.
-It refers to an academic paper by Rupert Bruce-Mitford, published in the "Proceedings of The Suffolk Institute of Archaeology & History", Vol. XXVI, part 1 (1952), and which is now downloadable from the Institute's website.
+The bibliography there refers to an academic paper written by Rupert Bruce-Mitford and published in the "Proceedings of The Suffolk Institute of Archaeology & History", Vol. XXVI, part 1 (1952).
+You can download this interesting report if you visit the Institute's website, then Find = "boat-grave by" [sic!], and finally click on the link to the one resulting document.
+We respectfully suggest that you click here to make a donation for your download.

 You can also download this retrospective